dreddsa5dies/automateGo/README.md

 ![IMAGE](img/automateGo.png)

-## Реализация на Go проектов части II
+## Implementation on Go projects part II
-## книги "Автоматизация рутинных задач с помощью Python"

-## Формат записи:
+## book "Automate the Boring Stuff with Python: Practical Programming for Total Beginners"

+## Recording format: 07_01_regexpMail
-* 07 - глава
+* 07 - chapter
-* 01 - проект в главе
+* 01 - project in the chapter
-* ИМЯ - краткое наименование
+* NAME - short title

+## The code contains comments in Russian

 ## License
 This project is licensed under MIT license.
 Please read the LICENSE file.